3DO-EU/nozzle-camera/printers/Voron_Stealthburner/readme.md

 ![plot](./images/render2.png)

 # FPC Routing internal
 Camera PCB can be mounted in front of the extruder using VHB tape.
+(Only tested with LGX Lite extruder)

 It's easiest if you route FPC before led/fan wires.
 ![plot](./images/render1.png)